objectified/vdist/docs/howtouse.md

 builder.build()
 ```

-In the above example, three things are customized for this build run:
+In the above example, two things are customized for this build run:

 1. vdist looks at a different directory for finding your custom profiles

 2. the logging of what happens on the Docker image is turned off

-3. custom options for Docker are passed through the `docker_opts` keyword argument; in this case, we've explicitly pinned the API version to '1.15' to let vdist work with older versions of the Docker daemon/API.
-This argument receives anything that the [docker-py Client](https://github.com/docker/docker-py) receives in the form of a Python dictionary.